Monday, May 27, 2019

 A single original page from the 1890s for tracking the freight shipping of merchandise on the Benton and Fairfield.

 Benton, April 29, 1901 - Looks like a draft Freight agreement between the Benton Mill and the Benton and Fairfield Railway.
-This original letter is clearly in very fragile condition and is in need of emergency room-type conservation attention.
-This page along with the map below will be dropped off at the Northeast Document Conservation Center (NEDCC) in Andover, MA next week (June 5) when I visit to pick up the conserved, cleaned, repaired, and professionally photographed, 1909, 28.5-foot-long, original elevation, and grade map of the Portland, Gray, and Lewiston Railroad (name prior to becoming the Portland-Lewiston Interurban in 1914).
+This original letter is clearly in very fragile condition and requires emergency room-type conservation attention.
+This page along with the map below will be dropped off at the Northeast Document Conservation Center (NEDCC) in Andover, MA next week (June 5) when I visit to pick up the conserved, cleaned, repaired, and professionally photographed, 1909, 28.5-foot-long, original elevation, and grade map of the Portland, Gray, and Lewiston Railroad (name before becoming the Portland-Lewiston Interurban in 1914).
 Also being picked up at the same time will be, a one-to-one 28.5-foot-long high-quality facsimile map that will be used as part of the interpretation of the Narcissus Project programming being developed now for 2021.

 Five tickets for passage on the Benton and Fairfield Railway were clearly stamped as prepaid and for use probably by employees of a mill.
 When asked what she thought the "U.B.B. & P. Co., Benton Falls, Me." referred to, Alice's reply was; "I'd say, the BB is for boxboard.
 I remember a stack of sample products that were in our attic; it was an amazing array of heavy-duty materials that Dad brought home with him from his study of the manufacturing process in Indiana.
 It was definitely not corrugated cardboard!"